Accommodations Toolkit

 This summary of states’ accessibility policies for spell check is part of the Accommodations Toolkit published by the National Center on Educational Outcomes (NCEO)[1].
 The toolkit also contains a summary of the research literature on spell check.

-Accessibility policies often have several tiers of accessibility features: universal features, designated features, and accommodations[2].
-Figure 1 summarizes how states included spell check in their accessibility policies for students with disabilities in 2022.
+Accessibility policies often have several tiers of accessibility features: universal features, designated features, and accommodations.[2].
+Figure 1 summarizes how states included spell check in their accessibility policies for students with disabilities in 2023.
+Figure 2 summarizes how states included spell check in their accessibility policies for English learners in 2023.
 Table 1 shows how spell check was included in the policies, while Table 2 contains additional details and specifications.

 Reading/ELA/Writing